rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 ```

 Then the compiler applies the first rule, which specifies that each parameter
 gets its own lifetime.
-We’ll call it `'a` as usual, so now the signature is:
+We’ll call it `'a` as usual, so now the signature is
+this:

 ```rust,ignore
 fn first_word<'a>(s: &'a str) -> &str {